particify/arsnova-webclient/docs/THEME-README.md

 1. Create a new scss file with the same structure as `_dark-theme.scss` and style it using material palette.

-2. Create a new scss file in your working theme directory named {YourThemeName}.const.ts and copy the structure of `darkTheme.const.ts`.
+2. Create a new scss file in your working theme directory named {YourThemeName}.const.ts and copy the structure of `dark-theme.const.ts`.

 ## Add new theme to theme manager